 The events unfolded as follows.
 On Friday, September 13 the beginning-of-day supply of reserves was about \$1.5 tn, and the EFFR printed at 214 bps.
-In the top panel of Figure 21, September 13 is the dark dot that sits on the demand for reserves generated by the theory-well within the FFR target range.
+In the top panel of Figure 11, September 13 is the dark dot that sits on the demand for reserves generated by the theory-well within the EFFR target range.
 On Monday, September 16 the beginning-of-day supply of reserves was \$51.5 bn lower than on the previous trading day (due to reserve-draining shocks that occured throughout Friday, September 13), and the EFFR printed at 225 bps (the upper limit of the target range).
-In the top panel of Figure 21, September 16 is the rightmost dark dot that sits on the upper limit of the target range for the EFFR.
+In the top panel of Figure 11, September 16 is the rightmost dark dot that sits on the upper limit of the target range for the EFFR.
 On Tuesday, September 17 the beginning-of-day supply of reserves was \$65.72 bn lower than on the previous trading day (due to reserve-draining shocks that occured throughout Monday, September 16), and the EFFR printed at 230 bps (5 bps above the upper limit of the target range).
-In the top panel of Figure 21, September 17 is the uppermost dark dot.
+In the top panel of Figure 11, September 17 is the uppermost dark dot.
 Following an overnight repo operation that injected \$53 billion on Tuesday, September 17, the beginning-of-day supply of reserves on September 18 was \$46.3 bn higher than on the previous day, and the EFFR fell to 225 bps.
-121
+111

-The morning of Tuesday, September 17 was the first time since the GFC that the Desk conducted an open-market operation to manage the fed funds rate.
+The morning of Tuesday, September 17 was the first time since the GFC that the Desk conducted an open-market operation to manage the EFFR.
 That Tuesday afternoon the Desk announced it would conduct an overnight operation at 8:15 a.m. on Wednesday, September 18.
 This operation injected \$75 bn, which contributed to the beginning-of-day supply of reserves on Thursday, September 19, being \$3.67 bn higher than the previous day.
 Similar operations were used to inject \$75 bn every day until the end of the week.
-The EFFR printed at 190 bps on September 19 and September 20.122
+The EFFR printed at 190 bps on September 19 and September 20.

-120Table 2 summarizes the main facts.
+&lt;sup>110Table 2 summarizes the main facts.
 Most of the events we describe in this section are based on the detailed accounts provided Afonso et al. (2020a) and Anbil et al. (2020).

-121On Monday afternoon (2019/09/16), in response to the observed upward pressure on the EFFR, the Desk announced an overnight repo operation to be conducted at 9:30 AM on Tuesday (2019/09/17), offering up to \$75 billion against Treasury, agency, and agency MBS collateral, of which only \$53 bn were subscribed.
+$^{111}\mathrm{On}$ Monday afternoon (2019/09/16), in response to the observed upward pressure on the EFFR, the Desk announced an overnight repo operation to be conducted at 9:30 AM on Tuesday (2019/09/17), offering up to \$75 billion against Treasury, agency, and agency MBS collateral, of which only \$53 bn were subscribed.

-122On Thursday, September 19, the Federal Reserve also made adjustments to administered rates and the FFR target range.
+&lt;sup>112On Thursday, September 19, the Federal Reserve also made adjustments to administered rates and the EFFR target range.
 The ONRRP was reduced from 200 bps to 170 bps, the IOR from 210 bps to 180 bps, and the DWR from 275 bps to 250 bps.
-The lower limit of the FFR target range was reduced from 200 bps to 175 bps, and the upper limit was reduced from 225 bps to 200 bps.
-On the morning of Friday, September 20, the Desk announced a series of operations over the quarter-end, which included three two-week operations covering the quarter-end and daily overnight operations of \$75 billion through October 10.
-The September 16-17 event seem to have had lasting an impact on the conduct of monetary policy.
-As Afonso et al. (2020a, p.
-24) recount:
+The lower limit of the EFFR target range was reduced from 200 bps to 175 bps, and the upper limit was reduced from 225 bps to 200 bps.
+On the morning of Friday, September 20, the Desk announced a series of operations over the quarter-end, which included three two-week operations covering the